 By Pat Hurst, PA

-The French international denies seven counts of rape, one count of sexual assault and one count of attempted rape, all relating to six complainants.
+The latest allegation, relating to a new complainant, means the 27-year-old stands accused of eight counts of rape, one count of sexual assault and one count of attempted rape, relating to seven young women.

 All the offences are alleged to have taken place at his home address and span between October 2018 and August last year.

-He will go before a jury on July 25th along with his co-defendant Louis Saha Matturie (40), who also entered not guilty pleas to all charges.
+He will go on trial before a jury on July 25th along with his co-defendant Louis Saha Matturie, 40, who has also entered not guilty pleas to all charges he faces.

 Matturie, of Eccles, Salford, denies eight counts of rape and four counts of sexual assault, relating to eight young women.

 His alleged offences span July 2012 to August last year.

 None of the women involved must be identified and reporting restrictions apply ahead of the trial.

 Mendy has played for Manchester City since 2017, when he joined from Monaco for a reported £52 million.